Alan R. White: Career

+Legacy

-His papers, previously held in the Brynmor Jones Library, are now housed at the Hull History Centre.
+White's papers, previously held in the Brynmor Jones Library, are now housed at the Hull History Centre.

-White, as "a small man, dressed in a dark blue jacket and grey slacks, with a light blue shirt and a bow tie" who "speaks with a slight Irish accent" features (along with Peter Strawson) as a participant in a fictive 2014 philosophical dialogue by P.M.S Hacker.
+White, as "a small man, dressed in a dark blue jacket and grey slacks, with a light blue shirt and a bow tie" who "speaks with a slight Irish accent" features (along with Peter Strawson) as a participant in a fictive 2014 philosophical dialogue by P. M. S. Hacker.

 A volume of White's selected papers, as edited by Constantine Sandis (who credits White's Grounds of Liability as "a huge influence") with John Preston and David Dolby is, as of 2025, still forthcoming.